HNRCA-Data/Biostats_Github_Tutorial/readme.md

 - Click the push button above the commit pane to send those changes to GitHub

 ### GitHub Desktop
-#### Disclaimer
-GitHub has written a very clean, useable, and comprehensive GUI for git that is excellent for maintaining existing git repositories.
-However, it is designed to initialize new repositories with an empty project directory and this causes issues that may result in files being overwritten or deleted.
-If using GitHub Deskop to initalize rather than maintain a repository, exercise caution.
-Most importantly, **one should create a .gitignore file before initializing a repository with GitHub Desktop and ensure that the .gitignore isn't overwritten during initialization.**

 To begin using GitHub Desktop, you'll first need to add your repository.
 - Click 'Add existing repository'
     - If you have existing projects in GitHub Desktop already: